Progressive Overload: The Complete Science Guide

 Decrease Rest Time

 Perform the same work in less time (density training).
 3 sets of 10 with 3 min rest → 2.5 min rest → 2 min rest.
 Improves work capacity and metabolic conditioning.
-Don't sacrifice form!
+Reduce rest only if exercise quality stays consistent.

 6

-Better technique = more efficient force production = heavier weights.
-Focus on: full range of motion, tempo control (2-0-2), mind-muscle connection, and proper breathing patterns.
+Better execution means more efficient force production and heavier weights over time.
+Focus on: full range of motion, tempo control, mind-muscle connection, and proper breathing.

-Use the "double progression" method - only increase weight when you can complete all sets at the TOP of your rep range with perfect form.
+A simple rule — increase weight only when you can complete all sets at the top of your rep range with solid form.
 This prevents form breakdown and reduces injury risk.

 Common Mistakes to Avoid